m3y54m/Balance-Blue-Dark/README.md

 Features of Balance-Blue-Dark:

-- Icons are borrowed from ZorinBlue-Dark
+- Icons are borrowed from ZorinBlue-Light
 - GTK 3.0 CSS styling is borrowed from ZorinGrey-Dark theme but I made colors a bit brighter than the original theme.
 - The GNOME shell theme is borrowed from ZorinGrey-Dark theme but I made colors a bit brighter than the original theme.
-- The beautiful blue gradient color used in ZorinBlue-Light is used.
+- The beautiful blue gradient color used in ZorinBlue-Light is added to this dark theme.
 - Fix some bugs of Zorin original dark themes.

 ## Installation